Sodium Chloride, NaCl/{\epsilon} : New Force Field: Introduction

 \section{Introduction}

-Sodium Chloride is present in our lives from the chemical balance of our body to the geophysical and biological equilibrium of the planet.
-In addition to these natural applications, $NaCl$ it is also largely used in industry, particularly to preserve food.
-Therefore, the understanding of physical-chemical properties of sodium chloride as a pure substance or in mixtures is important.
-Due to the abundance of $NaCl$ dissolved in water, one of the key questions regarding salt is how the it behaves in solution under different pressures and temperatures and also under confinement~\cite{ Manning, Auffinger, Klein, Hovland}.
+Sodium chloride is present in our lives from the chemical balance of our body to the geophysical and biological equilibrium of the planet.
+It is also largely used in industry, particularly to preserve food.
+Therefore, the understanding of physical-chemical properties of sodium chloride as a pure substance or in mixtures is important.One of the key questions regarding salt is how it behaves in solution under different pressures and temperatures and also under confinement~\cite{ Manning, Auffinger, Klein, Hovland}.

-A number of experimental studies have addressed the behavior of Sodium Chloride in water.
-However, even though they provide the thermodynamic and dynamic quantities as a function of temperature and pressure, due to the high number of variables that influence this behavior, it becomes difficult to identify which is the main mechanisms that governs the properties of the mixture only from experimental observations.
-The theoretical methods are, therefore, a complementary tool for understanding the salt solutions.
-Due to the long range nature of the Coulombic interactions, analytical approaches for describing the behavior of the ions, $Na^+$ and $Cl^-$, in water require approximations that either limit the analysis to very low dilution~\cite{Debye-Huckel} or systems far from phase separations~\cite{MSA}.
-Consequently simulations became an important strategy to study electrolyte solutions.
+A number of experimental studies have addressed the behavior of sodium chloride in water~\cite{CRC,Kuma}.
+Even though they provide the behavior of the thermodynamic and of the dynamic quantities as a function of temperature and pressure, due to the high number of variables that influence these properties, it becomes difficult to identify which is the mechanism behind the behavior of the salt solutions.
+Then, the theoretical methods become a complementary tool that not only allows for exploring a wider range of parameters but also provide a more controled analysis of the parameters.
+Due to the long range nature of the Coulomb interactions, analytic approaches for describing the behavior of the ions, $Na^+$ and $Cl^-$, in water require approximations that either limit the analysis to very low dilution~\cite{Debye-Huckel} or to the study of systems far from phase separations~\cite{MSA}.
+Consequently after the development of approaches to account for the electrostatic interactions~\cite{evaltsum,allen} simulations became an important strategy to study electrolyte solutions.

-The crucial step in the simulations is to have an appropriated Force Field for the interaction potential between the ions and the water.
-The usual strategy is to fit the theoretical potential with the experimental results for the density and structure of the pure system for a determined pressure and temperature.
-The Coulombic forces are then taken into account by a combination of numerical methods~\cite{evaltsum,allen}.
-Thanks to these methods a number of models for Sodium Chloride~\cite{Moucka13NaCl} capable to reproduce the density of the pure system have been developed.
+The crucial step in the simulations is to construct an appropriated force field for the interaction potential between the ions and the water.
+The usual method is to fit the parameters of the model with the experimental results for the density and for the structure for the real system at one determined pressure and temperature.
+Then, the results obtained for thermodynamic and dynamic properties with the model are compared with experiments.
+Following this procedure, a number of models for sodium chloride~\cite{Moucka13NaCl} capable of reproducing the density of the pure system have been developed.